sandy2k25/sill/VPS_DEPLOYMENT_GUIDE.md

 ## Conclusion

-Your WovIeX application should now be running on your VPS.
+Your Sill application should now be running on your VPS.
 If you encounter any issues, check the logs and make sure all services are running correctly.

 For further assistance, please refer to the application documentation or reach out to the development team.